 George Pappas AO became the fourth Chancellor of Victoria University on 1 January 2010.
-He retired as Chancellor on 31 December 2019, at the conclusion of his five-year term of appointment.
+He retired as Chancellor on 31 December 2019.

 In January 2021, former Premier of Victoria, The Honourable Steve Bracks AC will assume the role of Chancellor.
 In the interim, our two deputy Chancellors, Gaye Hamilton and Wayne Kayler-Thomson, will share the role during 2020.